home-assistant/developers.home-assistant/docs/core/llm/index.md

             response = tool_response
 ```

+## Best practices

+If your conversation entity allows the user to maintain conversation history using the `conversation_id`, make sure to re-generate the prompt for each interaction and override it in the history that is passed for the follow-up command.
+This allows the user to always be able to query the latest state of the home.

 ## Creating your own API

 To create your own API, you need to create a class that inherits from `API` and implement the `async_get_tools` method.
 The `async_get_tools` method should return a list of `Tool` objects that represent the functionality that you want to expose to the LLM.